Spread the love

 What is the significance of this temple area?
 Such places were where the philosophers of the day plied their trade.
 Groups of them could always be found arguing on the steps of every pagan shrine in the Empire.
 On this particular day, Justin drew the attention of Trypho, a Hellenized rabbi.
 These competing viewpoints all met here on equal terms, debating philosophy.

 Despite being a Christian, why is Justin able to debate in these temple grounds?
 Justin knew that there was an unwritten code of honor among the Greek philosophers to allow for other points of view.
 Socrates’ great motto had been to follow the argument wherever it leads.
-This keeping an open mind was considered to be among the highest virtues.
+Keeping an open mind was considered to be among the highest virtues.
 They prided themselves upon that just about any viewpoint could gain a respectful hearing among them, until they felt that viewpoint had been conclusively disproved.
 Therefore, to surrender their old comrade to the authorities would have been a serious violation of this code of conduct.

 Etymology: In classical Greek this term apologia means well reasoned and thought-out reply (response).
 The Greek apologos means account or story.
 The Greek apo- means away from.
 The Greek logos means speech.
 First recorded in 1590, this term conveyed self justification and a frank expression of regret for wrong done.
 Currently, an apology signifies excuse and extenuating the fault rather than vindication and proving innocence.
 The Greek apologetikos means defensible.